damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 For a more granular look at what individuals on the marketing team are focusing on, take a look at the [Marketing Team OKR’s below](https://about.gitlab.com/handbook/marketing/#okrs).

-To support these goals, we plan to hire the people outlined in our [hiring plan(/handbook/marketing#i-classfa-fa-user-fa-fw-icon-color-font-awesome-aria-hiddentruei-hiring-plan) during Q3 and Q4 of 2016.
+To support these goals, we plan to hire the people outlined in our [hiring plan](#hiring-plan) during Q3 and Q4 of 2016.
 Job descriptions are linked from the hiring plan for each role to better understand how each role supports the goals of the marketing team and company.

 Take a look at the focus for each functional group:

-#### Demand Generation
+### Demand Generation

 Demand Generation at GitLab focuses on online marketing, field marketing, business development, campaign planning, funnel metrics, marketing operations, and marketing automation.
 Demand Generation is responsible for the top of the lead funnel all the way to SQL.